ajpelu/BorreguilesDP/ms_dpBorre.md

 ### Spatial coverage

 ##### General spatial coverage:
 Sierra Nevada is an isolated high mountain range (reaching 3.482 m.a.s.l.) located in Southern Spain (37ºN, 3ºW) covering 2.100 km2.
 It hosts a high number of vegetal endemic species (c.
-80) (Lorite et al 2007) in a total of 2.100 species of vascular plants  (25 % and 20 % of Spain and Europe flora respectively), being considered one of the most important biodiversity hotspot in the Mediterranean region (Blanca et al 1998).
+80) (Lorite et al. 2007) in a total of 2.100 species of vascular plants  (25 % and 20 % of Spain and Europe flora respectively), being considered one of the most important biodiversity hotspot in the Mediterranean region (Blanca et al. 1998).
 It has several legal protections: Biosphere Reserve MAB Committee UNESCO; Special Protection Area and Site of Community Importance (Natura 2000 network); and National Park.
 This mountain area comprises 27 habitats types from the habitat directive.
 It contains 31 fauna species (20 birds, 5 mammals, 4 invertebrates, 2 amphibians and reptiles) and 20 plants species listed in the Annex I and II of habitats and birds directives.
 There are 61 municipalities with more than 90.000 inhabitants.
-The main economic activities are agriculture, tourism, beekeeping, mining and skiing (Bonet el al 2010).
+The main economic activities are agriculture, tourism, beekeeping, mining and skiing (Bonet et al. 2010).

 ####Coordinates:
 36°52'12''N and 37°21'36''N Latitude; 3°41'24''W and 2°33'36''E Longitude